Sandpaper is the traditional tool to give wooden or metal surfaces a smooth finish.

 3- Orbital Sander:

-One of the most recognizable of all power sanding tools, the orbital sander moves in a circular pattern to cover large surfaces quickly and easily.
+One of the most recognizable power sanding tools, the orbital sander moves in a circular pattern to quickly and easily cover large surfaces.

 It is really a circle with clamps to hold the sandpaper in place.

 Some orbital sanders allow you to place standard sandpaper, while others have specialized sanding pads.

 Simply place the sander on the surface and move it about in small circles until you cover the entire area.
 Work the surface until it is smooth.

 The only downside is that you must vary how you move the sander.
 Otherwise, you get circles of sanded areas that will show up.
 But there is a solution to that issue.

 A variation is the random orbital sander in which the base will move back and forth while the sanding platform is spinning.

 The result is that this device minimizes the chance of getting sand patterns on the surface.